MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.math.greatestcommondivisori.md

 Package: [Microsoft.Quantum.Standard](https://nuget.org/packages/Microsoft.Quantum.Standard)

-Computes the greatest common divisor of $a$ and $b$.
-The GCD is always positive.
+Computes the greatest common divisor of two integers.

 ```qsharp
 function GreatestCommonDivisorI (a : Int, b : Int) : Int
 ```

+## Description

+Computes the greatest common divisor of two integers $a$ and $b$.
+The GCD is always positive.

 ## Input